undaldotorg/undal/doc/developer-notes.md

 ```

 - Build and run tests with `-DDEBUG_LOCKORDER` to verify that no potential
   deadlocks are introduced.
-This is defined by default when
+As of 0.12, this is defined by default when
-  building with `-DCMAKE_BUILD_TYPE=Debug`.
+  configuring with `--enable-debug`.

 - When using `LOCK`/`TRY_LOCK` be aware that the lock exists in the context of
   the current scope, so surround the statement and the code that needs the lock